Find Grad Schools

 4 Yearly Graduations

 George Mason University is the 10th most popular school in the nation for students seeking a doctor's degree in homeland security, law enforcement & firefighting.
-Roughly 38,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+The average in-state tuition for full-time undergraduates is $9,795 per year, while in-state graduate students, on average, pay $13,426 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in homeland security, law enforcement & firefighting from GMU.
-About 50% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
-George Mason University homeland security, law enforcement & firefighting graduates who receive their doctor's degree go on to jobs earning a median salary of $79,647.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #13